myzlab/k-search-v2-docs/docs/select-statement/clauses/where/introduction.md

 sidebar_label: Introduction
 ---

+import K from '@site/src/components/K';

 ## Introduction

-In this section you will learn the basic concepts to implement the PostgreSQL WHERE statement de through **_KSearch_** library.
+In this section you will learn the basic concepts to implement the PostgreSQL WHERE statement de through <K/>.

 The PostgreSQL WHERE statement allows you to perform mainly with three functionalities: